RayOct18/face_aligment/README.md

 # Face Alignment
-A tool for align face.
+A tool for aligning faces.

 ## Environment
 * Windows